yashmouje/greenscore_django_ver/README.md

-# Daddy project - -greenscore
+# Daddy project - THE greenscore